 didn’t even know it was possible to have your song on the radio and make a living from it, I had no idea what kind of music I wanted to make until then, I don’t know if I was ready for it but I’m glad it happened!
 I love working alongside other artists, as is great to see how other people perform and get tips off them and to see just how professional they are and how beautiful their voices are.
 Song writing is crazy.

 Tell us about your career journey so far.
 Who you have worked for, and explain any highlights.

 My career highlights have been supporting acts like of Bastille, Peking Duck and Troye Sivan – they are amazing.
 I’ve won a few awards including an Aria and a few gold records, which is pretty mind blowing for a 25-year-old I feel so lucky, I am just winging it!
-I also love being able to work closely with brands, a definite highlight was playing one of my first ever acoustic shows in collaboration with Mazda2 and loved every second of it, we were tucked away at a hidden glamping location in Victoria and played to a handful of people it was epic!
+I also love being able to work closely with brands, a definite highlight was playing one of my first ever acoustic shows in collaboration with Mazda2 and loved every second of it, we were tucked away with our small camping trailers with bathrooms at a hidden glamping location in Victoria and played to a handful of people it was epic!